SCLC Logo

 Location: Shasta District Fairgrounds, Fusaro Hall

-Sponsored by Associated California Loggers, and presented by ACL Safety Director, Don Milani.
+Sponsored by Associated California Loggers, and presented by Capital City CPR LLC, Ryan Armstrong.

 2 Units ACL Pro Logger CE Credit